Waste spill buries buildings in southern China, 85 missing

 The mudslide smashed into multi-storey buildings at the Hengtaiyu industrial park in the Guangming New District, toppling them within seconds.

-The mudslide, covering an area of more than 380,000 square metres (94 acres), was 10 metres (33 feet) deep in parts, Shenzhen Vice Mayor Liu Qingsheng told reporters, according to state news agency Xinhua.
+The mudslide, covering an area of more than 380,000 square meters (94 acres), was 10 meters (33 feet) deep in parts, Shenzhen Vice Mayor Liu Qingsheng told reporters, according to state news agency Xinhua.

-“The mud had been building up for a few years,” said Han Bin, who lives by the site and witnessed the wall of mud sweep towards the buildings.
-“We didn’t realise this could happen.”
+“The mud had been building up for a few years,” said Han Bin, who lives by the site and witnessed the wall of mud sweep toward the buildings.
+“We didn’t realize this could happen.”

 The frequency of industrial accidents has raised questions about safety standards after three decades of breakneck growth in the world’s second-largest economy.
 Just four months ago, more than 160 people were killed in big chemical blasts in the northern port city of Tianjin.